 Copyright is infringed by anyone who carries out any of the copyright owner's exclusive rights without the permission of the copyright owner, unless an exception to copyright applies.

-The main exceptions include making temporary copies; fair dealing for the purpose of criticism, review, quotation or news reporting; fair dealing for caricature, parody or pastiche; research and private study; incidental use; educational use; public interest or copying works for the visually impaired.
-However, the exceptions are incredibly narrow and, contrary to popular belief, there is no "innocent infringer" defence nor is there a defence of making personal copies for private use due to a legal challenge to legislation implementing it.
+The main exceptions include making temporary copies; fair dealing for the purpose of criticism, review, quotation or news reporting; fair dealing for caricature, parody or pastiche; fair dealing for research and private study; incidental use; educational use; public interest or copying works for the visually impaired.
+However, the exceptions are narrow and, contrary to popular belief, there is no "innocent infringer" defence nor is there a defence of making personal copies for private use due to a legal challenge to legislation implementing it.

 Infringement can be in relation to the whole or a substantial part of the work.
 A 'substantial' part of the work has been copied if the infringer has taken the "author's intellectual creation".